front-end-foundations/FlexNav/README.md

 }
 ```

-To make things easier to reason about we will separate the classList removal out into its own `makeInactive` function and then call that function (`makeInactive();`):
+To make things easier to reason about we will separate the classList removal out into its own `makeInactive` function and then call that function (`makeInactive();`) from the `makeActive` function:

 ```js
 const tabs = document.querySelectorAll("nav a");